 Our business is administered principally from our head office in Vancouver, British Columbia, Canada.
-We also have offices in Bamako, Mali; Manila, Philippines; Windhoek, Namibia; Ouagadougou, Burkina Faso; and Medellin,

-Colombia.
-As at December 31, 2020, we, including our subsidiaries, employ a total of 4,299 permanent employees and 1,821 fixed-term employees for a total of 3,674 employees.
+We also have offices in Bamako, Mali; Manila, Philippines; Windhoek, Namibia; and Medellin, Colombia.
+As at December 31, 2021, we, including our subsidiaries, employ a total of 3,263 permanent employees and 1,426 fixed-term (temporary) employees for a total of 4,689 employees.

 Production at our mining operations is dependent upon the efforts of our employees and our relations with our unionized and non-unionized employees.
 Some of our employees are represented by labour unions under various collective labour agreements.
-The collective bargaining agreement covering the workers at the Otjikoto Mine has historically been negotiated annually, however, the current collective bargaining agreement is valid for a two-year term.
+The collective bargaining agreement covering the workers at the Otjikoto Mine has historically been negotiated annually, however, the current collective bargaining agreement was valid for a two-year term, which expired on February 28, 2022.
 The collective bargaining agreement remains in place until the negotiations relating to the next subsequent agreement are complete.
 In addition, our employees at the Fekola Mine are part of a union that governs the entire mining industry in Mali and the Fekola delegates have created an executive office, affiliated with the Section of Trade, Mines and Industry in Mali and the National Workers Union in Mali.
 Currently, all labour discussions are managed through union delegates that are elected during site-wide elections.
 Labour relations are currently positive at the Otjikoto Mine and the Fekola Mine.